-Elza Soares started singing Samba in 1950s Rio.
-She made hits and had a tabloid life in the 1960s and 70s.
+Elza Soares is a Samba legend.
+She started singing in 1950s Rio.
+Soares made hits and had a tabloid life in the 1960s and 70s.
 Tragedy pursued her into obscurity, but Soares came roaring back in 1999 and keeps making Samba in every musical style.

 Elza Soares is from Planet Samba